 If the blooms are held longer than one day, the water should be changed daily until they are used for their intended purpose.
 If the stems are exposed to the air for any length of time during the change of water, another portion of the stem should be removed under water, as before.
 J Loran, Georgia

-First and foremost, never, never cut dahlias in hot sun.
-Best time is to cut them at dusk, or just before dark.
-Place the stems in a high container, so the stems will be fully immersed, and place them in a cool place in your basement, or other cool spot, until morning.
+First and foremost, never, never cut dahlias in the hot sun.
+The best time is to cut them at dusk or just before dark.
+Place the stems in a high container, so the stems will be fully immersed, and place them in a cool place in your basement, or another cool spot, until morning.

 Cut the stems with a long side cut, instead of straight across the stem, and cut them under water.
 You can use Floralife in the water to very good advantage.
 Your dahlias will hold up for at least a week, sometimes longer, if ice cubes are put in the water.
 One other thing, don’t cut your blooms too young.
 They hold up better if they are more mature.
 C Sattler, Oho

 Related: Learn To Deadhead Dahlias For More Blooms

 I grow dahlias to sell.
 Two years ago I noticed that the shorter the stem, the longer the bloom kept in water; then I began to experiment.